 - You can choose to simply use the scores you have available to support with your planning for that student (in most cases, a missing score indicates a lower ability in that area).

-- You could have the student re-take the module where you have missing scores (especially where you don't feel the missing score is representative of their ability).
-You can find more information about re-takes in the coordinator guide, but you should know that re-takes will overwrite the current section scores for the entire module.
-Where the missing score is due to not progressing past the Non-Verbal example questions, we strongly recommend explaining the format of these questions to the student in advance of a re-take.
-You can find more information to support you here.
+- You could have the student retake the module where you have missing scores (especially where you don't feel the missing score is representative of their ability).
+Please note that retakes are at modular level and will overwrite all scores for the entire module.
+It is not possible for the student just to retake one or more sections of a module.

 Comments